What is the Dementia Rating Scale?

 - Personal care

-The person is assigned a CDR rating from zero indicating no dementia to three indicating severe dementia.
+The person is assigned a CDR rating.
+This is from zero indicating no dementia to three indicating severe dementia.

 If you notice a change in behavior or personality of your loved one take them to a physician to get evaluated.
-No single test will prove that a person has Alzheimer’s or dementia, however, a doctor will consider all the possible causes and administer a dementia rating scale to help make a diagnosis.
+No single test will prove that a person has Alzheimer’s or dementia.
+A doctor will consider all the possible causes.
+Then administer a dementia rating scale.